Feeding your baby

 Local breastfeeding support groups

 Local breastfeeding groups such as Bosom Pals and baby cafes offer help and support from pregnancy and throughout your breastfeeding journey.
 Most groups run on a weekly basis and there is no need to book - mums are welcome to just turn up.
+Please note that these groups will not be running during COVID-19 outbreak.

 There are various types of breastfeeding support groups, some are supported by midwives and senior midwifery support workers and some by qualified breastfeeding counsellors.
 All provide a friendly, social place to meet, chat and get information and support if you require it.
 You don't need to have a problem to come to a group.